mathiasertl/django-xmpp-account/README.md

   library issues).
-* We strongly recommend you run the project inside a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and install all Python library requirements from there.
+* We strongly recommend you run the project inside a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) and install all Python library requirements inside.
 If you don't want to use virtualenv, all used libraries are listed in `requirements.txt`, older versions are not tested but are probably fine for most libraries.
 * Any database that Django supports, for example MySQL or PostgreSQL.
 * GnuPG to sign and encrypt confirmation mails.